This text is translated into Russian by google automatic human level neural machine.

 Why negotiations promise to be long, EastRussia explains

-The head of the Russian Foreign Ministry, Sergey Lavrov, said Monday in the presence of his Japanese counterpart, Taro Kono, about the start of the negotiation process on the preparation of the Peace Treaty.
-The disagreements between Moscow and Tokyo are obvious, and the discussion will not be easy.
-"We are actively in favor of making additional efforts to bring bilateral relations to a qualitatively new level: the level of trust, genuine partnership, including partnership in foreign policy affairs," the Russian foreign minister said at the start of negotiations.
-Outwardly, the atmosphere of the negotiations seemed completely discharged.
-It is enough to recall the mood of Kono, who thanked the Russian side for the measures taken to ensure more warm weather.
+Russian Foreign Minister Sergei Lavrov announced on Monday in the presence of his Japanese counterpart Taro Kono about the start of the negotiation process on the preparation of the Peace Treaty.
+The differences between Moscow and Tokyo are clear, and the discussion will not be easy.
+"We actively advocate making additional efforts to bring bilateral relations to a qualitatively new level: the level of trust, genuine partnership, including partnership in foreign policy," the Russian Foreign Minister said at the beginning of the talks.
+Outwardly, the atmosphere of the negotiations seemed quite tense.
+Suffice it to recall the mood of Kono, who thanked the Russian side for the measures taken to ensure warmer weather.

 ESSENCE OF DISPUTES

 The positions of both sides are not sensational.
 They have long been known.
 If in official Tokyo, arguing about the Peace Treaty, imply a solution in their favor of the so-called "territorial issue", then for Moscow the very idea of a treaty with Japan is a certain symbol of a qualitative change in the whole complex of Russian-Japanese relations.